 1. Apples

-Apples are sweet, which means that they will be a tempting little treat.
+Apples are sweet, meaning they will be a tempting little treat.
 It also means that they are another fruit that should be fed in small amounts.
-Remove the skin because it can be difficult to chew and swallow and either cut or mush the apple up to make it easier to eat.
+Remove the skin because it can be difficult to chew and swallow, and cut or mush the apple to make it easier to eat.

 2. Bananas